-“Chuao cocoa is like a mixture, just as our ancestors have been, we are a mixture of white, black, and zambo.
-And so is Chuao cocoa.
-Chuao cocoa has a little bit of the cocoa that is found in all of Venezuela," said Aché, consulted by PuroChocolate.
+“Chuao cacao is like a mixture, just as our ancestors have been, we are a mixture of white, black, and zambo.
+And so is the cocoa of Chuao.
+Chuao's cacao has a little bit of the cacao found in all of Venezuela," Aché said when consulted by PuroChocolate.

 “We have fruity flavors.
-The Trinidadian tastes like mamón, cambur, soursop.
-The Outsider has those fruity flavors with a hint of acidity, but a savory tartness.
-And the Creole, which has a more fruity flavor, tastes like mamón, mango, like those fruits that are in the town,” he added.
+Trinidadian tastes like sucker, banana, guanabana.
+The forastero has those fruity flavors with a hint of tartness, but savory acidity.
+And the criollo, which has a more fruity flavor, tastes like mamón, mango, those fruits that are in the town, ”he added.

 For her part, for the financial director of the trading company Chuao Trading, Chuao cocoa does not have one flavor, it has multi-flavors.

-"The mucilage tastes like bananas, citrus, it's magical," Rosales said, adding that it tastes like nuts, sometimes tangerines and sometimes bananas.
+“The mucilage tastes like bananas, citrus fruits, it's magical,” Rosales said, adding that it tastes like nuts, sometimes tangerines and sometimes bananas.
 "It's diverse, super exquisite."

 Chuao cocoa is unique